 As always, I urge you to use local and organic ingredients; they really do make a difference and often don't cost much more.
 We love Trader Joe's organic peanut butter, and it's just $2.99 a jar.
 Organic butter often goes on sale this time of year and freezes well for months, and organic flours are practically mainstream.
 Look for local honey and real farm eggs at the farmers' market.
 LocalHarvest.org is a great resource for finding locally produced food.

 1/2 cup creamy or crunchy organic peanut butter (I used creamy)

-1 farm fresh egg (maybe even a green one!)
+1 large real farm egg (maybe even a green one!)

 1 teaspoon pure vanilla extract